fostiropoulos/CYK/README.md

 Description:

 The project is based on the requirements set by Dr. Mitra within his Syllabus.
-We were asked to “write a program, for an input CFG, and then a string, be ready to generate/reject the later”.
+We were asked to ï¿½write a program, for an input CFG, and then a string, be ready to generate/reject the laterï¿½.
 The objective of the program was to create a string parser given a Context Free Grammar.
 A string parser is a program used by compilers to identify program syntax and be able to convert the given program to machine code.
 Application of string parsers can be found on Artificial Intelligence where the natural language is converted into digital